Kubernetes Observability For Humans

 - Pods in the CrashLoopBackOff state

-These metrics are what users are most familiar with, as they provide detailed information about various “hardware” components and usage statistics.
-They are similar to what you’d find in a more traditional environment.
+These metrics are what users are most familiar with, as they provide detailed information about resource utilization and are similar to metrics you’d find in a more traditional environment.

 - Container CPU

 Finally, any fully observable environment must include application metrics.
 Each organization has to decide which of these helps them best gauge performance and reliability relative to the business scope and objectives of each of their products and services.

 Here are a few of the most important performance-related metrics that organizations should track.

 - Application Performance Index (Apdex Score)

 - Request Rate